giga-sec/gigaSec-Tech-Notes/3. Notes/Linked List.md

 Tags: #fleeting

 ---
+Abstract:

+Code Snippets
+- Adding values to a linked list
+- Removing values to a linked list
+- Printing values to a linked list
+---
 [[Malloc in C Explained]]

 After arrays, the second most popular data structure is Linked List.
 A linked list is a linear data structure.
 It's a set of dynamically allocated nodes.